 There are several organizations that exist in Northwest Arkansas that serve families or persons who are homeless or at risk of becoming homeless.
 Three of these agencies have received funding from the City's Community Development Block Grant (CDBG) Program.
-Those agencies asre Seven Hills Homeless Shelter, CASA, and Souls Harbor.
-CASA and Souls Harbor were both receipients of 2017 funding; however, the Souls Harbor project will not get underway until the last quarter of 2018.
+Those agencies are Seven Hills Homeless Shelter, CASA, and Souls Harbor.
+CASA and Souls Harbor were both receipients of 2018 funding; however, the Souls Harbor construction part of the project will not get underway until the first quarter of 2019.
 CASA provides placement for children removed from their homes due to an at risk situation in their homes.
-This basically puts these children in a homeless situation without the ability to place them in sturctured homes.
+This basically puts these children in a homeless situation without the ability to place them in structured homes.
 Souls Harbor is a facility that houses men with addiction and these addictions have rendered many of them homeless.
 Both Souls Harbor and CASA would be considered emergency and interim housing for these individuals.
 Individuals at these locations meet the needs of the residents and either make appropriate referrals or offer the services they need.

 There are different kinds of shelters to address shelter and transitional housing needs for homeless households in Northwest Arkansas.
-We have overnight shelters that can somewhat meet food needs and be a place to find out if they would be willing to participate in case manageent or receive more intensive services that ultimately could lead to interim housing.
+We have overnight shelters that can somewhat meet food needs and be a place to find out if they would be willing to participate in case management or receive more intensive services that ultimately could lead to interim housing.
 Interim housing helps to reduce the amount of time people spend homeless with a goal to get into permanent housing as soon as possible.
-Permanent supportive housing helps clients to maintain resdential stability.
-Many of these clients may have serious and persistent disability such as mental illness, substance use disorders,

-HIV/AIDS, all of which can contribute to chronic homelessness.
+Permanent supportive housing helps clients to maintain residential stability.
+Many of these clients may have serious and persistent disability such as mental illness, substance use disorders, HIV/AIDS, all of which can contribute to chronic homelessness.
 Safe Havens are housing programs for individuals who are difficult to engage in services.
+We know the ultimate solution to ending homelessness is permanent housing closely aligned with supportive services that ensure housing stability.